 I recommend you not to walk around the city wearing brand clothes.
 Try to be discreet, wear one color clothes, normal ones, don’t try to be fancy if you are not planning to lose your clothes in the middle of your trip.
 Pick simple shoes, don’t take your Nike shoes for a walk there.
-It is fine if you are going for a dinner or something, but definitely don’t take your fancy clothes as an uniform for Rio.
+It is fine if you are going for a dinner or something, but definitely, don’t take your fancy clothes as a uniform for Rio.

 Admire Largo da Lapa from a safe distance

 Largo da Lapa is the place in Rio de Janeiro, where you find that famous aqueduct.
 Really nice, from a certain distance.
 Unfortunately, it is not a safe zone, on one side you will find nice pubs and many policemen on the street, you can definitely sit there and have some drink.
 But don’t get too far from the pubs’ area.
 It is a dangerous place where many thieves stay.